'Slow' roll-out of median barrier despite reducing head-on deaths by half

 Associate Transport Minister Julie Anne Genter agreed the median barrier rollout so far was too slow, but said the Transport Agency now had a faster process for approving road safety projects.

-"I am confident that the NZTA's going to achieve what they've set out, they've got a plan already to install 198kms of median barrier as part of the safety programme, it is an average of 66kms of new median barrier a year - which is more than what was completed under the previous government."
+"I am confident that the NZTA's going to achieve what they've set out.
+They've got a plan already to install 198km of median barrier as part of the safety programme, it is an average of 66km of new median barrier a year - which is more than what was completed under the previous government."

 Median barriers the numbers:

-- 5 percent of New Zealand highways have median barriers;
+- 5 per cent of New Zealand highways have median barriers;

-- 47 percent of all head-on fatalities would be reduced if median barriers were installed;
+- 47 per cent of all head-on fatalities would be reduced if median barriers were installed;

 - 198km of median barrier to be installed by 2021;